theveryheavy/AstralExplorer-Web-Search-Engine/README.md

-# 🌌 AstralExplorer WebBrowser 🚀
+# 🌌 AstralExplorer Web Search Engine 🚀

 **Status: Under Construction**

-Welcome to the **AstralExplorer WebBrowser**!
+Welcome to the **AstralExplorer**!
 We are currently in the process of building a cosmic browsing experience that will take you on an interstellar journey through the web.
 Stay tuned for updates as we work to launch this exciting project!

 ## 🚧 Current Progress

 - [x] Home Page
 - [x] User Interface Design
-- [ ] Application
 - [ ] Socials
 - [ ] Build
 - [ ] Documentation and Tutorials